Different Types of Aggregate, Their Uses, and Sizes

 What are aggregates used for?

 Aggregates may be used on their own or in a composite, where aggregate particles are bound together with cement, lime, bitumen, or resin.
-Humankind has utilised aggregates for infrastructure and to construct our built environment since the bronze age.
+Humankind has utilised aggregates for infrastructure and to construct our built environment since the Bronze Age.
 Massive volumes of aggregate are consumed by today’s construction sector, with applications in roads, railways, bridges, buildings, and other structures.

 Image-2.jpg